 HOLD ON!
 Not so quick.
 Doesn't a 'system' of separate eVTOLs and cars offer more flexibility to the customer?
 After all, you are not obliged to continue your journey in the vehicle that you boarded.
 Well, the thing is that authorities will most likely allow eVTOLs to land and takeoff from designated sites, heliports to begin with.
 In any major city this means that more traffic can be expected than the incidental eVTOL.
 Better take in account considerations such as space efficiency, economy of scale and standardize recharging and servicing then. eVTOL traffic?
 How big a market are we talking?

 To give an impression of how much eVTOL traffic might take place between designated sites, UBER says it needs 500-1000 air taxis in every major city.
 Worldwide there are more than 500 cities with over 1 million inhabitants.
 That’s between a quarter and half a million eVTOLs.
-Over 10 to 20 times more than the number of helicopters sold each year (22,000) globally.
-And that's just the start.
+Over 10 to 20 times more than the number of helicopter sales 2015-2024 (22,000), predicted globally.
+Mind you, of those 22,000 75 percent is considered civil aviation of which 30 percent is for the purpose of carrying people, according to industry analyst Brian Foley.
+That's less than 500 each year.
+And that's just the start for eVTOLs.
 What happens if eVTOLs spread out to smaller urban and rural areas (takeoff and land on your own backyard), and to the rental, lease and personal ownership markets?
-Like I stated in my previous blog, the eVTOL theoretically (for now) holds the promise of safer, more reliable and more practical 'short to medium' distance air travel.
+Like I stated in my previous blog, the eVTOL theoretically holds the promise of safer, more reliable and more practical 'short to medium' distance air travel.
 But what about the costs? eVTOL vs Helicopter - economics

 An eVTOL has the potential to do to the (small) helicopter -way quicker- than what the electric car is doing to the fossil-fueled car: replace it when 'shorter' distances need to be traveled.
 Electric and conventional cars are more evenly matched.
 That the balance tips in favor of the eVTOL, has a lot to do with the fact that a helicopter is a complicated and therefore expensive piece of machinery that requires costly maintenance, burns fuel at the rate of at least 1 liter per 5 km traveled and requires a trained pilot.
 The cheapest mass-produced helicopter is the Robinson R22.
 This two-seater costs approx. $300,000; its variable costs per hour (excl. pilot, what an eVTOL will not need) are around $350.
 Disruptive?